Don't Stop (Megan Thee Stallion song)

-"Don't Stop" is a song by American rapper Megan Thee Stallion featuring fellow American rapper Young Thug.
+"Don't Stop" is a song by American rapper-songwriter Megan Thee Stallion featuring fellow American rapper Young Thug.
 It was written alongside Ricky Remedy and producer Buddah Bless.
 The song was released on October 2, 2020 by 1501 Certified Entertainment and 300 Entertainment as the second official single from her debut studio album Good News (2020).
 Musically, it is a sex-positive hip hop song with production inspired by electronic and industrial music.

 "Don't Stop" debuted and peaked at number 30 on the Billboard Hot 100.
 To promote the song, Megan performed it alongside Young Thug during the season premiere of the 46th season of Saturday Night Live.
 A music video inspired by the 1951 film Alice in Wonderland and directed by Colin Tilley was released on the same day as the song.

 Background and release

 The collaboration was first teased via the Instagram page of 300 Entertainment after they posted a picture of the two artists in the studio together, a week before the song's release.
 On September 28, 2020, Megan posted the song's cover art and release date to her Instagram.
 The song was released on October 2, 2020.

 On October 8, 2020, Megan partnered with Amazon Music to create the "Don't Stop" scholarship fund, which provided two women of color pursuing an associate degree, bachelor's degree or postgraduate degree in any field of study with $10,000 each.